 Although not currently recommended for diagnosis of PNETs, testing for nonspecific tumor markers may be useful for follow-up after tumor resection.
-These markers include pancreatic polypeptide, alpha (α) subunit of pituitary glycoprotein hormones, and chromogranin A. Chromogranin A is a secreted protein that may be increased in more than 60% of patients with both functional and nonfunctional PNETs, and levels that are double the normal limit suggest a worse prognosis.
-However, elevated levels of chromogranin A should be interpreted with caution because PPI use, hypertension, chronic gastritis, and renal or liver failure can result in increased chromogranin A concentrations.
+These markers include pancreatic polypeptide, alpha (α) subunit of pituitary glycoprotein hormones, and chromogranin A. Chromogranin A, a secreted protein, may be increased in more than 60% of patients with both functional and nonfunctional PNETs, and concentrations that are double the normal limit suggest a worse prognosis.
+However, elevated concentrations of chromogranin A should be interpreted with caution because PPI use, hypertension, chronic gastritis, and renal or liver failure can result in increased chromogranin A concentrations.

 Histopathologic testing, including immunohistochemical (IHC) tests, also has a role in a workup for PNETs.
 Refer to the ARUP Immunohistochemistry Stain Offerings brochure for more information about relevant IHC tests.
-In addition to IHC testing, a PNET workup may involve imaging studies such as multiphasic computed tomography (CT) or magnetic resonance imaging (MRI), and fluorodeoxyglucose-positron emission tomography.
+In addition to IHC testing, a PNET workup may involve imaging studies such as multiphasic computed tomography (CT), magnetic resonance imaging (MRI), and/or fluorodeoxyglucose-positron emission tomography.

 Approximately 21-42% of patients with PNETs experience disease recurrence, and in some cases, the disease recurs a number of years after initial diagnosis and treatment.
-Follow-up testing is recommended 3-12 months after resection (and sooner if symptoms appear) and annually thereafter for up to 10 years.
+Follow-up testing is recommended 12 weeks to 12 months after resection (and sooner if symptoms appear) and every 6-12 months thereafter for up to 10 years.
 Monitoring should include biochemical marker testing, particularly if a functional syndrome was diagnosed.
 Chromogranin A may be useful to assess treatment response, detect disease progression, and identify disease recurrence.
 In addition to laboratory testing, history, physical examination, and imaging are recommended as part of monitoring.

-In patients with advanced, unresectable, but stable disease with a low tumor burden, watchful waiting may be appropriate; for these patients, biochemical marker testing every 3-12 months is recommended until clinically relevant disease progression is observed.
+In patients with advanced, unresectable, but stable disease with a low tumor burden, watchful waiting may be appropriate; for these patients, biochemical marker testing every 12 weeks to 12 months is recommended until clinically relevant disease progression is observed.

 Results obtained with different assay methods or kits cannot be used interchangeably

 National Comprehensive Cancer Network.
-NCCN Clinical Practice Guidelines in Oncology, Neuroendocrine and Adrenal Tumors, Version 1.2019.
-[Updated: Jun 2019; Accessed: Mar 2020]Online
+NCCN Clinical Practice Guidelines in Oncology: neuroendocrine and adrenal tumors.
+Version 3.2021.
+[Updated: Aug 2021; Accessed: Dec 2021]